clemtibs/wf2ls/README.md

     "recurring", or "unscheduled "in the name, regardless of complete/incomplete status.

-I'll admit that "heuristic" is my solution to my own mess, but eventually that list can be modified and added to and help others in a similar situation if needed.
+I'll admit that "heuristic" is my solution to my own mess, but eventually that list can be modified and appended to help others in a similar situation if needed.

 ### Handling of "@" tags *